Douglas Henry

-Douglas Selph Henry Jr. (May 18, 1926 – March 5, 2017) was an American attorney and Democratic politician.
+Douglas Selph "Duck" Henry Jr. (May 18, 1926 – March 5, 2017) was an American attorney and Democratic politician.
 He was the longest-serving member of the Tennessee legislature.
 He was a member of the Tennessee Senate, representing the 21st district (part of Davidson County).
 He served as a state senator beginning with his election to the 87th General Assembly, prior to which he was a member of the Tennessee House of Representatives during the 79th General Assembly.

 Early life

-Henry was born on May 14, 1926 in Nashville, Tennessee to Kathryn Craig Henry and Douglas Selph Henry, Sr. He grew up in Belle Meade, Tennessee, where he was raised as a Presbyterian.
+Henry was born on May 14, 1926, in Nashville, Tennessee, to Kathryn Craig Henry and Douglas Selph Henry Sr. He grew up in Belle Meade, Tennessee, where he was raised as a Presbyterian.
 His grandfather, Cornelius Abernathy (C.A.)
 Craig. was the founder of the National Life and Accident Insurance Co., and his father, Douglas Selph Henry Sr., served in the Tennessee Senate.
 Robert Selph Henry, his uncle, was an attorney and a historian who authored history books, such as The Story of the Confederacy (1931) and The Story of Reconstruction (1938).

 Henry was educated at The Parmer School, Wallace School, and The McCallie School in Chattanooga, Tennessee, and graduated from the Montgomery Bell Academy in 1941.

 Henry served as a member of the United States Army in the Philippines for over two years during World War II.
 He received the Philippine Independence Medal.

 Henry graduated with a BA in French, Greek, and Latin from College of Arts and Science at Vanderbilt University.
 He subsequently earned an LL.B from the Vanderbilt Law School.